 - 1. Must have a sincere desire to promote dairy products and be a user of REAL dairy products; and must be willing to learn about dairy products in order to become an informed promoter. - 2.
 County committees shall set the age categories within their county.
 The following is a guideline for Junior Dairy Promoters: - a.
 Lil' Miss (4 8 years old) - b.
 Dairy Miss (9 12 years old) - c.
 Dairy Maid (13 15 years old) - d.
-Dairy Ambassador (16 years plus or male participants)
+Dairy Ambassador (16 years 24 years old)

 - 3. Each county committee will determine the eligibility of the candidates and the age categories. - 4.
-May qualify by being the daughter, granddaughter, niece or sister of a dairy farmer, dairy farm manager or someone employed fulltime in a dairy related industry. - 5.
+May qualify by being a female gender assigned at birth, the daughter, granddaughter, niece or sister of a dairy farmer, dairy farm manager or someone employed fulltime in a dairy related industry. - 5.
 The owner or leaser of at least one head of dairy cattle - 6.
-Young men are welcome to participate as Dairy Ambassador in the program by meeting the above qualifications. - 7.
+Young men, male gender assigned at birth, are welcome to participate as Dairy Ambassador in the program by meeting the above qualifications. - 7.
 May qualify him/herself by becoming an informed promoter by learning about dairy products and the industry to the satisfaction of the local dairy promotion committee. - 8.
 Before the county contest all Jr. Dairy Promoters must submit the following documents signed by his/her parent/guardian and himself/herself: - Official Junior Dairy Promoter Online Application, agree to the Medical Permission/Photographic Release Form and agree to the Code of Conduct via the online application.